ninthwalker/DashBtn/README.md

 **4. Create whatever home automation scripts you want.
 This part is up to you to design and implement**

       a.
-You can utilize shell, python and curl
+You can utilize shell, python, curl, and the plexapi
       b.
 Name the scripts the same as in step 3a

 **5. Restart the docker to have all changes/scripts take effect.**